adamcbrewer/modus-operandi/styles.md

 ### Modules

-Module names should be terse, non-presentational and broken down into module, submodules, modifiers, and states.
-If a module name comprises of two words then remove the spacing (although camelCasing could also be a consideration).
+Module names should be terse, non-representative of the content being styled and broken down into module, submodules, modifiers, and states.
+If a module name comprises of two words then remove the spacing (although camelCasing could also be a consideration [ala SuitCSS](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md)).

 ### Submodules